ERBringHorvath/SeqForge/README.md

 `--min-perc`: minimum percent identity threshold.
 Default = 90 <br />
 `--min-cov`: minimum query coverage threshold.
 Default = 75 <br />

-**NOTE:** Results files and FASTA reference assemblies <ins>**must**</ins> share the same basename:
+**NOTE:** Results files and FASTA reference assemblies <ins>**must**</ins> share the same basename for both `multiblast extract` and `multiblast extract-contig`:

 Example basename: 'FILE' <br />
 &nbsp;&nbsp;&nbsp;&nbsp;Example FASTA: FILE.fasta <br />
 &nbsp;&nbsp;&nbsp;&nbsp;Example results file: FILE_results.txt

-If multiBLAST is used for database creation and queries, matching basenames will be handled automatically
+If multiBLAST is used for database creation and queries, matching basenames are handled automatically

 **Example usage:** <br />
 `multiblast extract-contig -d /path/to/results/files -f /path/to/reference/FASTA/files -T 8 -o contigs.fa`

 `multiblast extract-contig` will generate a multi-FASTA file of all contigs harboring a matching <br /> sequence identified by `multiblast query` based on the default or user-defined thresholds.

+This program was designed for use with metagenome mining, as metagenomic assemblies are often too large to explore using a genome browser.
+If short-read assembly methods are used, contigs harboring genes of interest may be extracted; contigs will likely be more tractible to parsing using a genome browser if manual annotation is needed.

 ## Split multi-FASTA files

 Often times when downloading large genomic datasets, individual FASTA files will be concatenated into one large multi-FASTA file.
-This script is designed to split multi-FASTA files into more useful individual FASTA files required for proper use of the multiBLAST platform.
+This script is designed to split multi-FASTA files into individual FASTA files for use with the multiBLAST or other bioinformatic platforms.

 **Example usage:**